-Hosted by Physics and Space Sciences, the Public Lecture Series is an evening lecture on a topic of general interest in science.
-After the lecture, attendees are invited to visit the Olin Physical Sciences Building rooftop to view the stars from the Ortega telescope, weather permitting.
+Hosted by Aerospace, Physics and Space Sciences, the Public Lecture Series is an evening lecture on a topic of general interest in science.
+This year the lectures will be virtual and livestreamed on our YouTube channel.

-Lectures are typically held 4th Friday of each month during the academic year.
+Lectures are typically held 4th Friday of each month during the academic year starting at 8pm ET.

 August 27th, Dr. Manasvi Lingam, Florida Institute of Technology

 September 24th, Dr. Daniel Batcheldor, NASA Kennedy Space Center

 Humanity is preparing to return to the moon; this time not simply as tourists.
 Lunar regolith (dust) presents a risk when landing and operating anywhere on the lunar surface, but at the south pole this same material may also become a resource.
 However, the lunar south pole presents other interesting risks and opportunities particularly when it comes to the impact of the Sun.
 The perpetually low Sun angle, as it tracks around the horizon, will provide almost constant illumination for surface operations and photovoltaic power systems, but it may also generate a complex electromagnetic environment.
 In addition, large areas of the lunar surface will be in permanent, or near permanent shadow.
 Such shadows may be the location of significant resources but they may also hamper surface operations.
 In this talk, the effects of dust and the sun angle on lunar surface operations will be discussed, and technologies currently under development to help alleviate some of these issues will be presented.

 October 22nd, Dr. Darby Proctor, Florida Institute of Technology